celery/cyme/docs/introduction.rst

 ~~~~~~~~
 :see: :class:`cyme.models.Instance`.

-This describes a Celery worker instnace that should be running on this
+This describes a Celery worker instance that is a member of this branch.
-agent, the queues it should consume from and its max/min concurrency
+And also the queues it should consume from and its max/min concurrency
 settings.
-It also describes what broker instance the instance should be
+It also describes what broker the instance should be
 connecting to (which if not specified will default to the broker of the
 app the instance belongs to).